neilenns/streamdeck-vatsim-radar/README.md

-# streamdeck-vatsim-radar
+# VATSIM Radar actions for Stream Deck

-Stream Deck actions for working with VATSIM radar
+This Stream Deck plugin provides actions to interact with [VATSIM Radar](https://vatsim-radar.com/).

+Or at least it will, someday, maybe.